Boulder, Sep. 3, 2021 — Information on approach to COVID at Boulder Ki Aikido

-Here’s the latest update on how we’re reintegrating back to the “new normal” this fall at Boulder Ki Aikido.
-Read this post from top to bottom prior to coming to any BKA class.
-We truly look forward to seeing your smile soon!
+Here’s the latest update on how we’re reintegrating back to the “new normal” at Boulder Ki Aikido.
+Read this post from top to bottom prior to coming to your next BKA class.
+We truly look forward to seeing your smiling eyes past the mask soon!

 Advance Reservation is Now Required!

 - PLEASE OBSERVE AND RESPECT THIS RULE:

 CLASSES WITH ZERO SIGN-UPS 90 minutes BEFORE START WILL NOT GO ON.

 - If you are the only one interested in attending a class AND have not signed up ahead of time, the class will not be available.

 - If you have not made a reservation, you may CALL or TEXT Villacorta Sensei to double check.